Skyline High School (Washington): Overview

 The 50 acre campus is at the northern boundary of the school district, and straddles the apex of the Sammamish Plateau in the city of Sammamish, at an approximate elevation of 550 ft above sea level.

 For five academic years (2005–10), Skyline was a three-year senior high school (gr.
 10–12).
-Its students fed from the Pacific Cascade Freshman Campus, a 9th-grade-only school which also included the freshman class for rival Issaquah High School.
+Its students came from the Pacific Cascade Freshman Campus, a 9th-grade-only school which also included the freshman class for Issaquah High School.
 Prior to 2005, two middle schools directly fed Skyline: Beaver Lake and Pine Lake.
 Pacific Cascade was reassigned as a middle school (grades 6–8) in the fall of 2010 and the two high schools (Skyline and Issaquah) regained their freshmen classes.

-To accommodate the return of the freshman class, Skyline underwent a significant renovation from 2007 to 2010 that added 24 new classrooms and science labs, a new black box theater and 3-D art room, and additional athletic facilities.
-Bassetti Architects was the architectural firm for the renovation.
+To accommodate the return of the freshman class, Skyline underwent a renovation from 2007 to 2010 that added 24 classrooms and science labs, a black box theater and 3-D art room, and additional athletic facilities.

 Skyline is one of three high schools on the Sammamish Plateau, all close in proximity along 228th Avenue.
 Eastlake High School, in the Lake Washington School District, opened in 1993 and is about a mile (1.6 km) north of Skyline.
 Between the two public high schools is Eastside Catholic, a private secondary school which relocated to Sammamish in 2008.

 Academics

 Skyline has the reputation of being a competitive academic school, with an on-time graduation rate of 95.1%.
 Skyline offers the International Baccalaureate (IB) Diploma and Career-related Program to all juniors and seniors.
-Freshmen and sophomores who are accelerated in math also have access to IB Mathematics courses.
 Skyline offers a range of IB classes, which can be taken alongside standard classes.

 Skyline also is part of the Running Start program.
 Running Start is a program that allows 11th and 12th grade students to take college courses at Washington's 34 community and technical colleges.
 The added bonus is the cost savings, as students receive both high school and college credit for these classes, thus accelerating their progress through the education system.

 Athletics

-With 19 varsity teams, 13 junior varsity teams and seven "C" teams, the athletic program provides opportunities for hundreds to compete.

 Classification

 Skyline competes in WIAA Class 4A, with the state's largest schools.
 SHS competed in 3A for its first seven years, then moved up to 4A for the 2004–05 and 2005–06 academic years.
 It dropped back to 3A for two years (2006–07 and 2007–08), then returned to 4A for 2008–09.
 Skyline is one of 9 schools in the KingCo 4A conference, along with Issaquah, Newport, Eastlake, Redmond, Bothell, Inglemoor, Mt.
-Si, and Woodinville.
+Si, North Creek, and Woodinville.
 KingCo 4A is the only 4A conference in the state's SeaKing District Two, which includes Seattle and east King County.